mjordan/islandora_bprocess_ocr/README.md

 ##  Logging

-Errors arising from interaction with the OCR server are logged in the Drupal watchdog, as asre the start and completion of adding the OCR datastream to an object.
+Errors arising from interaction with the OCR server are logged in the Drupal watchdog, as are the start and completion of adding the OCR datastream to an object.